jaruizes/jaruizes.github.io/_drafts/Angular-Routing-II.md

 The code is uploaded in [github](https://github.com/jaruizes/angular2-routing/tree/router-hooks).

-The first we need is a login service.
-We're going to build a easy one (login.service.ts):
+Well, let's start.
+The first we need for our use case is a login service.
+We're going to build a easy one (_login.service.ts_):

 ```typescript
 import {Injectable} from "@angular/core";